WORK IN PROGRESS

 What’s NOT covered in this workshop

-• Non-NGS sequencing and services (e.g., Sanger sequencing, qPCR, genotyping, probe-based applications such as microarrays and NanoString nCounter).
+• Traditional sequencing and services (e.g., Sanger sequencing, qPCR, genotyping, probe-based applications such as microarrays and NanoString nCounter).

-• The basics of cluster or HPC resourcing and specialised software (e.g., we do not cover schedulers such as SLURM, partitions/CPUs/GPUs, chosing compute allocation allowance).
+• Understanding the cluster, HPC resourcing and specialised software (e.g., we do not cover schedulers such as SLURM, partitions/CPUs/GPUs, choosing compute allocation allowance).
 See our workshop on Introduction to Bash Scripting and HPC Job Scheduler for this.

 Glossary